 An intense air and sea search failed to find any wreckage from the aircraft, while an underwater search has been underway for weeks with no result.

 Air France Flight 447 crashed into the Atlantic Ocean in June 2009 while on a flight from Rio de Janeiro to Paris, killing 216 passengers and 12 crew.
+Debris was not found for days and it took years to locate the wreckage.
+Investigators eventually concluded that both technical and human error were to blame.

 Adam Air Flight 574 with 102 people on board disappeared from radar in January 2007, also at its cruise phase during a domestic flight in Indonesia.
 Debris was found nine days later after an extensive search and it took months to recover the plane’s black box.